kaist-amsg/LocalTransform/README.md

 The decoded reactants will be saved at `LocalTransform/outputs/decoded_prediction/LocalTransform_sep.txt`<br>

-## LocalTransform on Jupyter Notebook
+## Human benchmark results and implementation on Jupyter Notebook
-For quick implementation of organic reaction outcome prediction via our model, see `Synthesis.ipynb` for quick start.
+For human benchmark results and quick implementation of organic reaction outcome prediction via LocalTransform, see `Synthesis.ipynb` for quick start.

 #### Exact match accuracy (%) on USPTO-480k dataset at seperated prediction scenario